 Ukraine: Leléka wins Vidbir 2026 with "Ridnym"

-Tonight, Ukraine held their national final for Eurovision 2026.
-Ten acts took to the stage with their songs, with one rising to the top.
-It's Leléka with "Ridnym" who takes the Vidbir 2026 crown
+Tonight Ukraine held their national final for Eurovision 2026.
+10 acts took to the stage with their songs, with one rising to the top.
+It was Leléka with "Ridnym" who took the Vidbir 2026 crown

 Ukrainian broadcaster UA:PBC held Vidbir 2026 tonight, the national selection process used to determine the Ukrainian representative for Eurovision 2026.

-Ten acts were apart of tonight's show, performing their songs with hopes of leaving with the Vidbir crown.
-When the votes were counted, it became official: Leléka wins with "Ridnym".
+10 acts were part of tonight's show, performing their songs with hopes of leaving with the Vidbir crown.
+When the votes were counted, it became official: Leléka had won with "Ridnym."

-"Ridnym" is written by Adama Cefalu, Jakob Hegner, Viktoria Leléka, and Yaroslav Dzhus.
+"Ridnym" was written by Adama Cefalu, Jakob Hegner, Viktoria Leléka, and Yaroslav Dzhus.

 Vidbir 2026